 Aleutsky Local History Museum

-The Aleut Museum was established in the mid-1960s at the initiative of local residents.
-The first premises were provided by the Aleut District Executive Committee in 1965, but they were rather dilapidated.
-In the 1970s the museum was moved to the building of the former administration of the Aleut District, built in the 19th century to a design by N. A. Grebnitsky.
-The official opening of the museum took place on November 7, 1976.
-The building itself has great historical value.
-The exhibition is presented in Russian and English and includes four halls with interesting displays.
-The museum presents materials on the Second Kamchatka Expedition, visits to and settlement of the islands in the 17th–19th centuries, the Russian-American Company and the American fur lease.
+The Aleut museum was established in the mid-1960s at the initiative of local residents.
+The first premises were provided by the Aleut district executive committee in 1965, but they were rather dilapidated.
+In the 1970s the museum was moved to the building of the former administration of the Aleut district, built in the 19th century to a design by N. A. Grebnitsky.
+The official opening took place on November 7, 1976.
+The building itself has considerable historical value.
+The exhibition is presented in Russian and English and includes four halls with interesting compositions.
+The museum exhibits materials on the Second Kamchatka Expedition; the visit to and settlement of the islands in the 17th–19th centuries; the Russian‑American Company and the American fur lease.
 The museum attracts visitors from Russia and other countries.